The Lost Boys: Critical response

-On Rotten Tomatoes, the film has a "Certified Fresh" 76% approval rating based on 75 reviews, with an average rating of 6.4/10.
-The site's critics consensus reads, "Flawed but eminently watchable, Joel Schumacher's teen vampire thriller blends horror, humor, and plenty of visual style with standout performances from a cast full of young 1980s stars."
-On Metacritic, it has a rating of 63% based on reviews from 16 critics, indicating "Generally favorable reviews".
-Audiences surveyed by CinemaScore gave the film a grade of "A−" on a scale of A+ to F.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 75% based on 80 reviews, with an average rating of 6.4/10.
+The website's critics consensus reads, "Flawed but eminently watchable, Joel Schumacher's teen vampire thriller blends horror, humor, and plenty of visual style with standout performances from a cast full of young 1980s stars."
+On Metacritic, it has a weighted average score of 63 out of 100 based on 16 critics, indicating "generally favorable reviews".
+Audiences surveyed by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.